Introduction

 The Historical Context

-The end of World War II left Germany divided into four occupation zones controlled by the United States, the Soviet Union, France, and the United Kingdom.
-Tensions between the Soviets and the Western Allies, particularly over the differing ideological beliefs, gradually intensified.
-While the Western Allies aimed to rebuild Germany’s economy and establish a democratic government, the Soviets viewed Germany as a potential threat and sought to assert control over their zone.
-This growing divide resulted in the creation of two separate states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany).
+At the end of World War II Germany was divided into four occupation zones under those of the United States, Soviet Union, France and Britain.
+Relationships began to become tense, as tensions increased, between the Soviets and the Western Allies, as the ideological differences developed.
+The Western Allies wanted to rebuild Germany’s economy and to set up a democratic government, but the Soviets considered Germany a threat and aimed to put down their zone.
+This growing divide resulted in the creation of two separate states: the German Democratic Republic (DDR, East Germany) and the Federal Republic of Germany (West Germany).

 The Construction of the Berlin Wall

-In the early morning hours of August 13, 1961, East German soldiers and police began sealing off the border between East and West Berlin.
-They reinforced the existing barbed wire fence and gradually replaced it with a fortified concrete wall, equipped with guard towers, anti-vehicle trenches, and a wide “Death Strip” cleared of vegetation to allow an unobstructed line of sight for border guards.
-The construction of the Berlin Wall happened almost overnight, catching many by surprise and leading to numerous families being separated.
+For East German soldiers and police, midmorning action televised around the world began on August 13, 1961, when they began sealing off the border between East and West Berlin.
+The thought was to reinforce the existing barbed wire fence, and gradually replace it with fortified concrete walls, with guard towers, anti vehicle trenches, and a wide ‘Death Strip’ cleared of vegetation to allow unobstructed line of sight to guards at the border.
+Almost overnight the Berlin Wall was constructed, separating many families from those they loved while also catching many by surprise.

 Checkpoint Charlie

-One of the most famous crossing points during the years of the Berlin Wall was Checkpoint Charlie.
-Located in the heart of Berlin, it served as a gateway for diplomats, military personnel, and foreign tourists crossing between East and West Berlin.
-Its iconic significance as a symbol of the division and international tensions during the Cold War still resonates today.
+Checkpoint Charlie was one of the most famous crossing points of those Berlin wall years.
+It was in the heart of Berlin and was a gateway for arriving diplomats, military personnel and foreign tourists into East Berlin and East Berlin out of West Berlin.
+Today it still carries its iconic value because of its role as a symbol of the division and international tensions of the Cold War era.

 The Significance of the Berlin Wall